How to ask for help vocabulary exercise

 6.

-A polite phrase used when you can't convince somebody to help you, is
+A polite phrase used when someone can't/won't help you to tell them it's not a problem, is

 It's fine, I just thought I'd ask:(phrase) 'it's fine, I just thought I'd ask' is a polite and neutral phrase (can be used in both formal and informal situations) that is used when you haven't convinced somebody to do something for you.
 It's used at the end of the conversation.
 It has the same meaning as 'it's not a problem'.
 It's a good phrase to use because it's not professional to become angry with somebody because they have decided not to help you.
 In Spanish: "pensé que podia preguntarte".